jvera701/CoinChallenge/README.md

 - Each component has it's own unit test
 - Used ESLinter with additional plugins such as @react-native-community
 - Added pre commit hooks so that the code can only be committed after linting and after the code passes tests
+- Used Fuse library to do fuzzy search when searching coin

 ## Optimization techniques used